The D.C. Government Wants to Hire You

 There’s an office on African American Affairs, Asian Affairs, and Latino Affairs.
 You can walk into any of these offices and get help from a knowledgeable staff member who will go above and beyond to meet your need.”

-“There are different ways to go about landing a job in the DC Government.
+“There are different ways to go about landing a job in the D.C.
+Government.
+One of them is a good grasp on the employability skills we look for.
 But the best way by far is to apply for a fellowship or program.

 There is the Capital City Fellows Program (CCFP) for those who have recently finished their master’s or law degree.
 And at any given time during the 18-month fellowship, fellows may apply to secure positions.